ddeville/spillo-alfred/README.md

 ### Specific

-If you want more control, you can specify various parameters for your search.
+If you want more control, you can specify various parameters in your search.
 The following parameters are supported:

 - `-n`: The name of the bookmark
 - `-u`: The URL of the bookmark